mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 administrator/components/com_componentbuilder/custom/
 ```

-You would then manually place the library files (for example, Bootstrap) inside a custom folder and refresh the component’s configuration.
+You would then manually place the library files (for example, Bootstrap) inside a custom folder and refresh the component's configuration.
 These files were then copied to the media directory when compiling.

 This approach worked but required manual configuration and duplicated effort for each component.